 Read: Cruise Picture Ideas

 One of the highlights of taking a cruise to Alaska is all the wildlife you’ll be exposed to during your trip.
 But in order to fully experience the animals of the Alaskan wilderness from your balcony or the ship’s deck, pack a pair of binoculars that will help give you the best view, regardless of how far away you are from the action.
+This is a must especially when going on an Alaska whale-watching cruise.

 If you’re considering going on any of the many outdoor adventures an Alaskan cruise has to offer, you might want to consider packing a waterproof bag in your suitcase.
 This will allow you to kayak, fish, or engage in any other water activity without worrying about your valuables, such as your passport, wallet, or camera, getting wet.